-Since 2012 when AlexNet has appeared and broken almost all the records in image classification contests, the landscape of a Computer Vision (CV) community has completely changed.
-There is an exponential growth in the number of Computer Vision solutions based on convolutional neural networks (CNNs) and this trend seems to have been stable for the last couple of years.
+Since 2012 when AlexNet appeared and broke almost all the records in image classification contests, the landscape of a Computer Vision (CV) community has completely changed.
+There has been an exponential growth in the number of Computer Vision solutions based on convolutional neural networks (CNNs) in the past five years, and this trend seems to be continuing.

-In this post, we will concentrate on tasks, where we are not only interested in image recognition, but also would like to automatically infer the actual position of detected objects from a provided image: object detection, image segmentation and object instance segmentation (with masking).
+In this post, we will concentrate on some specific, sophisticated visual tasks that deep learning can help accomplish.
+These are tasks where we are not only interested in image recognition, but also would like to automatically infer the actual position of detected objects from a provided image: object detection, image segmentation and object instance segmentation (with masking).

 Figure 1: An example of object detection using Faster R-CNN

-In the beginning the classic and relatively sophisticated CV techniques were used in order to find appropriate candidates.
-This slowly evolved into an end-to-end deep learning solution called Faster R-CNN- where CNNs are used for both finding proposals (so-called Region Proposal Networks - RPNs), and classification.
-What is worth to mention is that these two networks (RPNs and networks used for classification) share a huge part of their parameters what speeds up the training process and increases the accuracy of both candidate region selection as well as its final prediction and evaluation.
+In the beginning, classic and relatively sophisticated CV techniques were used in order to find appropriate candidates.
+This process slowly evolved into an end-to-end deep learning solution called Faster R-CNN - where CNNs are used for both finding proposals (so-called Region Proposal Networks - RPNs), and classification.
+It's worth mentioning that these two networks (RPNs and networks used for classification) share a huge part of their parameters, which speeds up the training process and increases the accuracy of both candidate region selection as well as its final prediction and evaluation.

 Figure 2: Different CNN architectures for image segmentation.

-In the most basic image segmentation definition the algorithm task is to perform a pixelwise classification, which assigns one class to a pixel by using the predefined set of classes (or a probability distribution, which measures how a given pixel is probable to belong to the given class).
+In the most basic image segmentation definition, the algorithm is tasked with performing a pixelwise classification, which assigns one class to a pixel.
+It does this by using the predefined set of classes (or a probability distribution, which measures how a given pixel is probable to belong to the given class).
 Usually, when any other class is not assigned to the given pixel, an extra background class is added.

 The main difficulty of this task is that most of existing CNN topologies tend to favor the increase of the semantic complexity over the actual spatial precision of deeper filters in a network.
-This is mainly achieved by using pooling/downsampling layers which are decreasing the resolution of feature maps.
-Although in case of regression and classification such approach is reasonable - mainly because the general features of an image should be properly detected - if the network is to produce the full-resolution feature map these downsampling techniques might result in a really poor performance.
+To deal with this challenge, we use pooling/downsampling layers which decrease the resolution of feature maps.
+Although in case of regression and classification such approach is reasonable - mainly because the general features of an image should be properly detected - if the network is to produce the full-resolution feature map, these downsampling techniques may result in a poor performance.

-In order to prevent that an intelligent upsampling technique called deconvolution is used.
-Using this method, which works exactly like upsampling convolution, makes it possible to increase the resolution of a feature map in CNN data flow.
-Most of the time these upsampled feature maps are combined with precedent feature maps in the network or even the original input image in order to obtain more accurate predictions.
-The most popular architectures, which work in this manner are U-Nets and Fully Convolutional Neural Networks (FCNs).
+In order to prevent a negative performance using downsampling techniques, we use an intelligent upsampling technique called deconvolution.
+Using this method, which works exactly like upsampling convolution, we make it possible to increase the resolution of a feature map in CNN data flow.
+Most of the time, these upsampled feature maps are combined with precedent feature maps in the network- or even the original input image- in order to obtain more accurate predictions.
+The most popular architectures which work in this manner are: U-Nets and Fully Convolutional Neural Networks (FCNs).

 Figure 3: An object instance segmentation with masking using Mask R-CNN.